alkr227/Kentucky-waterfall-water/README.md

 8. Exported and saved each layer as a Geopackage in EPSG 3089 and added to the map.
 9. Changed the layer's properties to make the symbols as appropriate as possible to what they are representing.
 Added name labels to the spring and waterfall points at a scale dependent visibility to the labels at 1:20000.
 10. Added scale dependent visability to the streams.
 These steps were taken as to not overwhelm the map when zoomed out, but also to allow for a dimensional aspect because streams are small, and wouldn't be seen when zoomed out.
 11. Downloaded the contour elevation data from USGS, specifically filtered to the coordinates of Creation Falls: Latitude, 37.769452 ; Longitude, -83.561758.
-Download it in TIFF file format.
+Downloaded the Elevation Products (3D Elevation Program Products and Services) data in TIFF file format.
 12. Added the raster layer in EPSG: 4269, clipped the extent to focus on and around Creation Falls.
 Removed the original layer and kept the clipped one.
 Additionally, used the Raster Calculator to convert the elevation units from meters to feet.
 Used the equation "Clipped (extent)@1"  *  3.281.
 13. Next I extracted the contours by going to Raster - Extraction - Contours.
 Set the interval between contour lines to 20 ft.
 14. Opened the attribute table on extracted contour lines and opened the field calculator.
 Added a new attribute to the table by identifying if a particlular value in that table is considered an index value.
 Used this equation  if(  "ELEV" % 100 = 0, 1, 0).
 This produced a new column that tells us if the value of a particular elevation is divisible by 100 with or without a remainder.
 This is noted in the legend of the map.